marlun78/intercept/README.md

-# Intercept.js
+# Intercept

-Simple meta-programming for methods
+Simple metaprogramming for methods.

 The intercept-function enables input and output hooks that will run before and after the intercepted method.
 In the input-hook lets you control the input to